Gender Diversity in Leadership: Why Simply Hiring More Women is Not the Answer

 Building a more inclusive succession planning

-If you are keen to build a more inclusive bench which focuses on merit and potential, here are a list of actions we recommend you can take to start the journey:
+If you are keen to build a more inclusive bench that focuses on merit and potential, here are a list of actions we recommend you can take to start the journey:

 - Identify potential early-on (look beyond the 2-year horizon): At the junior management levels we find the gender ratios to be less skewed.
 When potential is identified (and communicated) early on in women’s careers, dropout rate is lower as they see a long-term investment from the organization in their career.